abrady/Vulk/README.md

 # Log

+# 6/15

+why isn't up up? need to figure that out. would also be nice to have labels/color on the axes

+adding coloring for the axes: feeling lazy, let's pack coloring info in the uvs:

+* x - red, y - green, z - blue

+let's just use a 0-1 to map from red,green,blue

 # 6/24 cubemaps part 3

 *sigh* that dds library I found clearly doesn't work and is just copied from some MS example. let's just